Skip to content

 Where the keys live

 All of this depends on keys that only you hold.
-PrivaMesh stores them in the iOS Keychain - device-only and biometric-lockable.
+PrivaMesh stores them in the iOS Keychain - device-only and protected by Face ID or Touch ID.
 They never sync, never upload, and never touch a server, because there isn’t one.
-See how your seed phrase and keys work.

 The honest trade-off

-Forward secrecy has a real cost: deleted keys can’t decrypt old messages, so your chat history cannot be restored from your seed phrase alone.
-Your seed brings back your funds and identity, not your conversations.
+Forward secrecy has a real cost: deleted keys can’t decrypt old messages, so your chat history cannot be restored from your account phrase alone.
+Your phrase brings back your identity, not your conversations.
 That’s the price of true forward secrecy, and we think it’s the right default for a privacy-first messenger.

 PrivaMesh end-to-end encrypted chat screen protected by X3DH, Double Ratchet and AES-256-GCM on iPhone